 The Teacher Education Program is accredited by the North Dakota Education Standards and Practices Board (ESPB), which sets the standards pertaining to teacher licensure and teacher education program approval for the state.

 Candidates who complete all course requirements and pass the required Praxis exams are eligible for licensure in the state of North Dakota.
-Candidates who plan to teach in states other than North Dakota should consult with that state’s education department since each state has its own licensure requirements and administers its own licensing process.
-A list of state agencies and their contact information can be accessed via NC-SARA’s .
+Candidates who plan to teach in states other than North Dakota should click here and then discuss licensure requirements with the department chair.

 AY 2016-17 Completers: 61.5%